 Over the years small shopping centers began to spring up outside the congested city center.
-A new development in the 1980s and 1990s saw large retail parks appear around the outskirts of the city, particularly at Fort Kinnaird which boasts an impressive range of shops and services and its own cinema.
+A new development in the 1980s and 1990s saw large retail parks appear around the outskirts of the city, particularly at Fort Kinnaird which boasts an impressive range of shops, cafes and restaurants and its own cinema.
 With more space to expand, and almost unlimited free parking, the larger brands jumped at the chance to show their wares to an enthusiastic public.
 Meanwhile the largest covered shopping center Edinburgh had ever seen was constructed at the Gyle.
 Head a little further outside the city boundaries and you can hunt for bargains at Livingston Designer Outlet.

 Whether you are looking for home furnishings, electrical goods, stylish clothing, or pet supplies you will find exactly what you are looking for in one of the shopping malls or retail parks in our list.
 Happy shopping!